-14. Round off all corners of the pen with wire netting.
+14. When brooding, round off all corners of the pen with wire netting, wood, or cardboard.
 This will prevent piling and smothering of poults.

 16. Take precautions to reduce pecking injuries.
 Turkeys peck each other, which sometimes results in serious injuries and death.
 Following good management practices reduces the risk of pecking.
 Avoid crowding and overheating and provide sufficient feeder and drinker space, feed, and water.
 Reducing the light duration and/or intensity can reduce aggression in turkeys.
 The wounds of pecked turkeys can be covered with an anti-peck paste, which can be obtained from feed stores.
 Isolate pecked birds from other turkeys until wounds have healed.